 - Borrowers who have submitted applications that have not yet been processed can revise their applications based on clarifications included in the FAQ.

 On April 14th the Small Business Administration released guidance for borrowers with self-employment income.
 This includes sole proprietors (with and without employees), independent contractors, gig workers, and partners or limited liability company members with self-employment income reported on their Schedule K-1’s.

 - The loan amount is based on the taxpayer’s “payroll costs” as discussed in our previous blog, COVID-19 Paycheck Protection Program and Forgivable Loans Summary.
-For self-employed taxpayers, their “payroll costs” would be equal to the net income reported on their 2019 Form Schedule C (Line 31) subject to a maximum of $100,000.
+For self-employed taxpayers, their “payroll costs” would be equal to the net income reported on their 2019 Form Schedule C (Line 31) subject to a maximum of $100,000 annually.

 - A Schedule C showing 2019 income and expenses must be included with the borrower’s application regardless if the borrower has actually filed their 2019 tax returns or not.

 - If taxpayers have employees, their total “payroll cost” would include the “payroll cost” for these employees.

 - Payroll cost of the self-employed taxpayer does not include the cost of their health insurance or retirement plan contributions.
 These amounts are included in “payroll cost” for employees.

 - An EIDL loan made between Jan 31 and April 3, 2020 can be refinanced: Economic Injury Disaster Loan

 The SBA released new FAQ detailing how various entity types can calculate loan amounts for the PPP program:

 All or a portion of the loan will be forgiven if used for qualified expenses during the 24-week (optional 8-week period available if loan funded prior to June 5, 2020) “Covered Period” (beginning upon receipt of loan proceeds) for: